lytovka/eslint-config-lytovka/README.md

 - `@lytovka/eslint-config/react`: preset for React projects.
 - `@lytovka/eslint-config/jsx-a11y`: preset for accessibility issues in React apps.
-- `@lytovka/eslint-config/import`: preset for import rules for JS and TS projects.
+- `@lytovka/eslint-config/import`: preset for import rules (both JavaScript and TypeScript projects).

 Feel free to add those configs to the `extend` property: